Noaaan/MythicMetals/PATCHNOTES.md

+# 0.11.4
+Fixed an oversight where mining orichalcum with silk touch would return mythril ore.
+Improved the armor textures of hallowed and bronze.
+Added the final ore texture courtesy of Haunted Chest.

 # 0.11.3
 Split debug command into `/mythicmetals range console` and `/mythicmetals range file`.
 File will dump config into CSV, while console will dump the config in a readable format into chat/logs.